h2r/LaNPM-Dataset/README.md

 ![Sequential timesteps of images from sim and real collected robot trajectories along with the natural language command describing the task.](Trajectories-Figure.png "Sim and real trajectories")

 ## Dataset Format
+More detailed dataset information can be found in the dataset card `DataCard.md`.

 ### Sim Dataset
 The simulation dataset comes in a single hdf5 file, and has the following hierarchy:
 ```